BenSchwegmann/TwitchBot/README.md

       Cat
     </td>
     <td>
-      Returns an random picture of an cat and an random fact about them.
+      Returns an random picture of a cat and an random fact about them.
 [API: https://aws.random.cat/meow & https://catfact.ninja/fact]
     </td>
   </thead>
   <thead>